 Canadian Biosystems Engineering provides a platform for rapid dissemination of novel and high impact research in engineering and biological sciences.
 The journal interfaces engineering with the biological world and covers wide range of fields including energy, soil and water, power and machinery, bioprocess, information and electrical technologies, food processing, forestry, agricultural structures, bio-nanotechnology and environment with focus on key issues such as environmental sustainability, food security and safety.

 The first volume of the journal was published in 1959.
 The journal was developed to bring all sectors of sciences and engineering and create a truly international platform to share and discuss significant, novel and high impact research.

 Being an Open Access journal, we provide many author benefits including:

-The Journal of Canada's Physician Assistants (JCanPA) is a peer-reviewed open access journal published twice a year.
+The Journal of Canada's Physician Assistants (JCanPA) is a peer-reviewed open access journal.
 JCanPA is a forum to share and translate knowledge of Canada's Physician Assistants's practice, profession, and solutions.

 An Inukshuk in the shape of a person signifies safety, hope and friendship.
 Used as a directional marker in Canada's North, the Inukshuk is an Inuit symbol of communication.
 From the Inuktitut, ᐃᓄᒃᓱᒃ, plural ᐃᓄᒃᓱᐃᑦ; alternatively, inukshuk in Inuinnaqtun, iñuksuk in Iñupiaq, or inukshuk in English.
 Respectfully used to symbolise our Journal's values, hopes, and purpose.